 topaz> errorcount

+0

 It is equivalent to

 topaz 1> object ErrorCount

 except that errorcount does not require a valid session.

+This command cannot be abbreviated.

 EXEC

 Sends the text following the exec command to GemStone for execution as GemStone Smalltalk code, and displays the result.